hereldar/php-date-times/docs/reference/date-time.md

 ): Ok|Error;
 ```

-Makes a copy of this date with the specified year, month, day,
+Makes a copy of this date-time with the specified year, month, day,
 hour, minute, second, microsecond and time-zone.

-It works the
-same as the [with()](#with) method, but returns a [result][php-results-doc]
+It works the same as the [with()](#with) method, but returns a
-instead of the new date-time.
+[result][php-results-doc] instead of the new date-time.

 The result will contain the new date-time if no error was found,
 or an exception if something went wrong.